gavingogamingDev/shardproductions-web/README.md

 # shardproductions
-a lil idea website for shard productions. looks better than their rn web
+a lil idea website for shard productions. looks better than their website rn, and im bored